greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/associate_subscription_and_namespace_1748133861398943091_1_1.md

 ---
 title: Associating a subscription with a namespace & troubleshooting errors
-description: "How to provision GitLab.com subscriptions"
+description: How to provision GitLab.com subscriptions
 category: GitLab.com subscriptions & purchases
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/associate_subscription_and_namespace_1748133861398943091_1_1/
+linkTitle: Associating a subscription with a namespace & troubleshooting errors
+type: docs
 ---

 ## Provisioning subscriptions for reseller customers